madhugb/Global-Task-Exchange-Protocol/README.md

 Now these task management solutions work beautifully inside a wall.
 It fails when the task is shared between 2 different entities.

 So, What if anyone is able to assign a task to anyone else, just like an e-mail system.

+##Proposal
 ---

-##Proposal

 Here is what I am proposing.
-Every domain gets  set of TX records (like MX records).
-These indicates the server where the tasks are stored, and bunch of other settings.
+Every domain gets set of TXT records (Thanks to [epaulson](https://news.ycombinator.com/user?id=epaulson)). which indicates the server where the tasks are stored, and bunch of other settings.

 The hierarchy looks like this.